bbauska/JS-Basics-Unlock/README.md

 Fetch can handle all types of HTTP requests, including POST, PUT, and DELETE.
-This is done by setting options on the fetch call, specifying the method , along with any needed headers and the &ast;body\' of the request for non-GET requests.
+This is done by setting options on the fetch call, specifying the method , along with any needed headers and the &ast;body&#39; of the request for non-GET requests.

 <h3 id="ch8-2-5">8.2.5 Working with Headers and CORS</h3>